HTTPRoute is a Gateway API type for specifying routing behavior of HTTP requests from a Gateway listener to an API object, i.e. Service.

 - Implementers are encouraged to support "extended" filters.

-- "Custom" filters have no API guarantees across implementations.
+- "Implementation-specific" filters have no API guarantees across implementations.

 Specifying a core filter multiple times has unspecified or implementation-specific conformance.